jimmykallhagen/Nordix/README.md

 With the help of ZFS and a little new thinking, I can guarantee that VM has never been so good before

 - GUI for a guided setup with z-vol, ready-made templates for the common operating systems
+- Run Windows on ZFS without needing a Virtio drive, ZVOL offers the solution to give Windows a "real" nvme to install ntfs on.<br>
+The only difference is that it is a zfs block, so you get ARC caching, checksums, snapshots. faster than native!!
 - use zvol to build a simple but effective system to perform file sharing between host and VM, without samba or similar approaches
 - VM should be so good, and easily accessible that you never ever need anything other than Nordix